2001sukh/NIC-LABCQ3/README.md

 - [ ] Mitsuhiro Kadota
 # Sukhdeep Singh,
 ## How to improve code quality:
-- it is easy to understand.
+- It is easy to understand.
-- code should be well developed.
+- Code should be well developed.
-- code should be testable.
+- Code should be testable.
 - Follows a consistent style.
-- it should be bug free
+- It should be bug free
 ### [Reference Link](https://www.perforce.com/blog/sca/what-code-quality-overview-how-improve-code-quality)
  ### Self evaluation: 3.5/4
 # Mitsuhiro Kadota Work